TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

       Define the executables (and options for them) that will be run to perform the various stages of compilation.
-The exact set of executables that may be specified here depends on the compiler class (via the 'executables' class attribute), but most will have:
+The exact set of executables that may be specified here depends on the compiler kundi (via the 'executables' class attribute), but most will have:

       +--------------+------------------------------------------+